SubasiMehmet/MySwiftEducation/1004_Loops.md

         i   // -> It doesn't write these.
 Because when j == 4, it will break the 'birincifor.'
     }

 > **Continue** is used for loops.
-When the code encounter with **Continue**, it doesn't rest of the code inside of the loop and immediatly skip that index to next one.
+When the code encounter with **continue**, it doesn't rest of the code inside of the loop and immediatly skip that index to next one.
 Loop continue from next index after the code encounters with **continue**

 > **Continue** can be controllable with labels like 'break'